 - Charges are pending against you for a different crime

 You also lose your eligibility to have a felony offense removed if the crime has been dismissed and the statute of limitations for the offense subject to expunction has not expired.
 A statute of limitation is the length of time a court has to prosecute you for a crime.
-Most statute of limitations last three years, but they vary depending on the crime.
+Most statutes of limitations last three years, but they vary depending on the crime.

 Not all hope is lost if your record is not eligible for expunction.
 It may be eligible to be sealed.
 This is formally known as an “order of non-disclosure,” and it differs from expunction.
 An order of non-disclosure will not destroy your criminal record, but it does restrict who and when your criminal information can be viewed.